 Avocados are a nutritious and delicious super fruit native to South America.
-Seed was brought to NZ in the early 1900's and since this time the industry has developed to become New Zealand's third largest fresh fruit export.
+Seed was brought to New Zealand in the early 1900s and since this time the industry has developed to become New Zealand's third largest fresh fruit export.

 The main growing region for avocado in New Zealand is the Bay of Plenty situated in the North Island.
 This area is known for its warm climate and fertile soil.
-Whangarei and areas in the Far North are also favourable growing regions.
-Small pockets of production can be found throughout the east coast of NZ and even at the Northern most end of the South Island.
+Whangarei and the Far North are also favourable growing regions.

-The industry consists of 1600 growers who collectively manage 5000+ hectares of mainly the Hass variety of avocados.
+The industry consists of 1350 growers who collectively manage over 4000 hectares of mainly the Hass variety of avocados.

-A number of packhouses, fruit marketing companies and exporters are involved in the industry to market and sell New Zealand avocados both domestically and overseas.
+A number of packhouses, fruit marketing companies and exporters are involved in the industry to market and sell New Zealand avocados both in New Zealand and overseas.